Backward compatibility with < 3.1

 4. Same for ApiPlatform\Metadata\Exception\HttpExceptionInterface

-6. the status defined on an ErrorResource
+6. The status defined on an ErrorResource

 7. 500 is the fallback